A local test for global extrema in the dispersion relation of a periodic graph: Examples

 where we have introduced multiple edges per generator and for simplicity chosen $q_{\tilde A} = -1$ and $q_{\tilde B} = 1$.
 For $t$ sufficiently large, we observe that the branch for $\lambda_1(\alpha)$ has a local minimum that is not a global minimum, as shown in the dispersion surface plotted in Figure \ref{fig:ce1}, where we have taken $ t = 4$ and thus the lowest dispersion surface is described by the function

-The local minimum here occurs at $\alpha = (0,0)$, which is a corner point and hence we have that $W = \Re W$ and the local minimum will have a positive definite quadratic form.
-Hence, we can observe this as a counterexample to both Theorems \ref{thm:mainI} and \ref{thm:mainII} in the case of multiple edges per generator.
+The local minimum here occurs at $\alpha = (0,0)$, which is a corner point, and hence we have that $W = \Re W$ is non-negative.
+Therefore, this gives a counterexample to both Theorems ~\ref{thm:mainI} and~\ref{thm:mainII} in the case of multiple edges per generator.

-Our example in this section was motivated by the Haldane model, which is $\ZZ^2$-periodic.
+This example was motivated by the Haldane model, which is $\ZZ^2$-periodic.
 However, even $\ZZ^1$-periodic graph operators are not immune from this problem, see \cite{ExnKucWin_jpa10} and \cite[Example 1]{Shi_cmp14}.